Menna Elfyn was born in 1951 near Swansea, Wales and is know first and foremost as a poet.

 Other writing by Menna Elfyn includes stage plays, adaptations and scripts for television, radio plays, non-fiction text books for under-achievers, a workpack commissioned by Save The Children Fund (1997) and a number of libretti.
 She co-wrote The Garden of Light for the New York Philharmonic Orchestra and in 1999 was commissioned to write Hymn to a Welshman, a tribute to R S Thomas.
 She also wrote lyrics to songs to the music of Karl Jenkins, for the Millennium Centre opening Royal Gala concert.

-She edited with John Rowlands The Bloodaxe Book of Modern Welsh Poetry: 20th-Century Welsh-language Poetry in Translation (2003) and her latest book is again in Welsh – Perffaith Nam (2005).
-Perfect Blemish: New and Selected Poems 1995-2007, was published in 2007.
+She edited with John Rowlands The Bloodaxe Book of Modern Welsh Poetry: 20th-Century Welsh-language Poetry in Translation (2003).
+Her latest poetry collection, in both English and Welsh is Murmur (2012).

 In 2002 Menna Elfyn was appointed Poet Laureate for the Children of Wales.